Senate Republicans resist advancing on border policy bill, leaving aid for Ukraine in doubt

 But the House Republican leaders said, “Any consideration of this Senate bill in its current form is a waste of time.”

-Still, the GOP's chief negotiator on the bill, Sen. James Lankford of Oklahoma, implored his colleagues to take another look at the legislation and consider the ramifications beyond the presidential election.
+Still, the GOP's chief negotiator on the bill, Sen. James Lankford of Oklahoma, implored his colleagues to take another look at the legislation and even expressed openness to re-opening negotiations.

-“My focus is what can we do right now — regardless of who's president now, four years from now, or 10 years from now — what can we do to be able to fix problems in the law to be able to make sure long-term we have a better border," he said.

-Sen. Kyrsten Sinema, the Arizona independent who was central to crafting the proposal, said, “For me, this is a very simple choice: Do you want to secure the border or do you not?”
+“Right now it’s work in progress,” he told reporters.
+"So I’m not willing to do a funeral on it -- the House side, they’ve already conducted the funeral.”

 Several Democrats have also come out against the bill and take issue with the restrictions on asylum seekers.
 Immigration advocates have also said the bill would cut off important due process rights for people who have fled to the U.S. to escape often harrowing violence.